MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

       - The maximum retention period extends to a month with a minimum backup interval of one hour.
       - A role assignment to the Azure "Cosmos DB Account Reader Role" is required to configure backup storage redundancy.
     - Two backup copies are included at no extra cost, but additional backups incur additional costs.
-    - By default, periodic backups are stored within separate Geo-Redundant Storage (GRS) that is not directly accessible.
+    - By default, periodic backups are stored within separate Geo-Redundant Storage (GRS) that isn't directly accessible.
       - Backup storage exists within the primary 'hub' region and is replicated to the paired region through underlying storage replication.
       - The redundancy configuration of the underlying backup storage account is configurable to [Zone-Redundant Storage or Locally-Redundant Storage](/azure/cosmos-db/configure-periodic-backup-restore#backup-storage-redundancy).
     - Performing a **restore operation requires a [Support Request](/azure/cosmos-db/configure-periodic-backup-restore#request-restore)** since customers can't directly perform a restore.